Back to Website

 leaveConfirmation

-The leaveConfirmation object contains an enabled property that allows you to disable confirmation dialog for leaving the page.
+The leaveConfirmation object contains an enabled property that allows you to disable confirmation dialog when leaving the page with the editor.
 By default, this dialog will appear in a browser, and the property value is true.

 {